wfgydbu/timeistime/README.md

 It can handle **four** kinds of entries now, action, project, meeting and calendar.
 All of them supports to be Created, Updated, Deleted and Retrieved.

 ## Generate Report
 There's sub-system known as Report which used to generate various of report based on filters.
-There are differnet kinds of filters:
+There are different kinds of filters:
 * **Based on parameters**: begin,end,create,end time, risk level and progress of an action, create time of a project, create time of a meeting and calendar entry.
 *  **Based on time scale**: time scale is the unit to partition x-axis.
 Year, quarter, month are supported.
 *  **Based on chart type**: Line, Bar, Area, column and Pie chart are supported.